Electric Scooter Hire Tenerife – Your 2023 Guide

-Wondering if Tenerife has e-scooters for hire?
+Wondering if you can rent an e-scooter in Tenerife?
 I just got back from the island and can confirm that they most certainly do.
 They’ve got loads of them!
-So, if you want to know all about electric scooter hire in Tenerife in 2023 you’re in the right place.
-Whether you want to hire an e-scooter in Playa de las Americas, Los Cristianos, Arona or Santa Cruz, I’ve got all the info you need about prices, rules, regulations and locations to get you riding around the island.
+So, if you want to know all about electric scooter hire in Tenerife in 2024 you’re in the right place.
+Whether you want to hire one in Playa de las Americas, Los Cristianos, Arona or Santa Cruz, I’ve got all the info you need about prices, rules, regulations and locations to get you riding around the island.

 Disclaimer: There are some affiliate links on this post.
 Meaning I may earn a (very) small commission if you buy something after clicking a link.
 This is at no extra cost to you.
 You can read my full disclaimer here.